Announcing ISA's Private Client Services Program

 High-net-worth individuals (HNWIs) are considered those whose financial investments are in excess of one million dollars.
 In 2016, there were over four million of these individuals in the US alone.
 Their collections of antiques, fine art, decorative arts, and collectibles may comprise a significant part of their assets.
 Procuring, investing, protecting, and maintaining their collections requires a team of highly-trained professionals who work exclusively with this group to help meet their specialized needs.
 Developing long-term relationships with museums, curators, art and object shippers and handlers, private dealers and consultants, estate attorneys, lawyers, bankers, insurance companies, and charitable foundations, among others, are excellent sources for repeat referrals.
 As you work closely and regularly with these professionals, an appraiser learns exactly what they need and expect to best serve their clients.

-This July 13 and 14, the International Society of Appraisers will present its inaugural ISA Private Client Services program, "Appraising in the World of High-Net-Worth Individuals," at UBS, Legacy, Plano, TX and as a live stream.
-This new ISA marketing program will provide appraisers who wish to become involved with this sector with an inside look as to who these private client professionals are, why and when they hire personal property appraisers, and what types of appraisal reports and valuations they require from appraisers to best service their clients.
-Those who attend this program, either in person or streamed live, will gain valuable information on how to market to this group, which they can universally use in their own markets and practices.
+The International Society of Appraisers has developed its inaugural Private Client Services course, "Appraising in the World of High-Net-Worth Individuals."
+This course will provide appraisers who wish to become involved with this sector with an inside look as to who these private client professionals are, why and when they hire personal property appraisers, and what types of appraisal reports and valuations they require from appraisers to best service their clients.
+Those who attend this course will gain valuable information on how to market to this group, which they can universally use in their own markets and practices.

 The opening presentation, "Starting Points: The Collection," features J.P.
 Bryan, a prolific, lifelong collector of western history, artifacts and art.
 His eclectic collection of over 70,000 objects led to the creation of the Bryan Museum in Galveston, Texas in 2015.
 Mr. Bryan will share his personal story of collecting, discuss which private client service providers helped him to develop and maintain his collection, and what factors led him to create a museum to house his vast collection.
 The Director of the Bryan Museum, Joan Marshall, will join Mr. Bryan in what promises to be a very engaging and informative presentation.

-The presentations in this two day seminar will include a close look at which professions work most closely with HNW market.
-Friday's presentations focus on personal property collections and their procurement and management.
-Saturday's presentations deal with the business side of maintaining and protecting the future of collections, estates and taxes, loans, investing and charitable giving.
+The presentations in this ten-part webinar series will include a close look at which professions work most closely with HNW market.
+They will cover personal property collections and their procurement and management, as well as the business side of maintaining and protecting the future of collections, estates and taxes, loans, investing and charitable giving.

-The July 13-14 seminar "Appraising in the World of High-Net-Worth Individuals" is part of a larger marketing program, ISA Private Client Services, which ISA has been developing to help our members learn best practices and promote their services to the HNW sector.
+The "Appraising in the World of High-Net-Worth Individuals" course is part of a larger marketing program, ISA Private Client Services, which ISA has been developing to help our members learn best practices and promote their services to the HNW sector.
 Completion of this seminar along with other criteria will allow our interested ISA members to apply to the program and be promoted as an affiliate of the ISA Private Client Services Division.
-More details on this program will be announced July 13.

 Christine Guernsey, ISA CAPP, is recent past president of ISA and currently serving on the ISA Board of Directors.
 She appraises all areas of American paintings, works on paper, sculpture, and outdoor sculpture, specializing in 19th and 20th centuries.